dbushenko/sitecompiler/README.md

 ### Config file

-The distribution contains an example of a site for generation.
-This example site consists of a directory "site" and file "config.clj".
-Yes, "config.clj" is a part of site example, not the sitecompiler engine.

 In "config.clj"  you may specify the follosing options:

 * :base-dir -- the directory where input, output and templates dirs are contained.